Huyen1974/agent-data/src/agent_data_manager/README_MCP_TEST.md

 ## Running the Server

-Open a terminal, navigate to the `ADK/agent_data` directory, and run:
+Open a terminal, navigate to the root directory, and run:

 ```bash
 python3 local_mcp_server.py